 Students will develop the understanding, skills and qualities needed to work in a uniformed services role.

-Level 3 criteria require learners to analyse, draw conclusions, interpret or justify, which are all examples of higher level skills.
+Level 3 criteria require students to analyse, draw conclusions, interpret or justify, which are all examples of higher level skills.
 These are skills that support progression to higher education.

 Progression to higher education will generally be in conjunction with other qualifications.

 View the qualification specification: NCFE Level 3 Diploma for Entry to the Uniformed Services (601/2455/6)